peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

     to sign the key authorization and a `typ` header parameter set to "signed-acme-challenge+jwt".

-trust_chain (optional, array of string):  an array of strings containing signed
+trustChain (optional, array of string):  an array of strings containing signed
     JWTs, representing a Trust Chain from the Requestor to one of the Issuer's trust anchors (see
     {{Section 4.3 of OPENID-FED}}{: relative="#section-4.3"}).
 It is RECOMMENDED